UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

 : Open OnDemand users should generally be able to continue usage unchanged.
 However, users of RStudio should see the R section below.

 **Users of software modules**
 : Users who load analysis software with the `module load` command will generally be able to continue their analyses unchanged.
-All commonly used software modules have been transferred to Puma9, sometimes with version updates or changes.
+All commonly used software modules are available on Puma, sometimes with version updates or changes.

 **Users of Conda environments**
 : We recommend switching to [Mamba](../../software/popular_software/mamba/index.md) going forward.
 However, many Conda users should be able to continue using their existing environments, although in some cases may need to recreate them.